golightlyb/tao/README.md

 Known Issues
 ------------

-### Can't refine newly mined ores or salvaged scrap in inventory

-This is a priority to fix.
-In the mean time a workaround is to exit to menu and re-enter the game, at which point you can refine resources properly.

 ### Can't sell newly purchased equipment back to spacedock

 Close the spacedock dialog then open it again.
 The sell tab will now be populated properly.

+### Spacedocks not able to build ships

+Exit to your drone with T and build by pressing B.

+However, you will have a lack of starting crew.

+Current workaround for that is to build a second small ship that has enough starting crew to be manouverable and use that as a crew shuttle.

-### Additional damage resistance shows as a weakness instead
+### Additional damage resistance shows as a weakness instead (can't fix)

 This is merely a cosmetic issue with Avorion.
 Rest assured that weapons testing has verified that the resistance is still applied as intended.

 FAQ
 ---